W. B. Yeats

-In this section of our poetry study, we’ll consider representative poems by well-known poets, members of the established literary canon.
+In this section of our poetry study, we’ll consider representative works by well-known poets, members of the established literary canon.
 I’ll give brief introductions in the lectures, so that you can understand where the poets “fit” in history and in literary history.
 Most of our attention, however, will be on the texts of poems by Yeats, Sexton, Webb and Blake.
 I selected these poems because they relate to the themes of the course: the getting of wisdom and literary youth and maturity.

 Below is a painting of Yeats by George Charles Beresford, 15 July 1911, National Portrait Gallery, London.
 Public Domain. https://commons.wikimedia.org/wiki/File:William_Butler_Yeats_by_George_Charles_Beresford.jpg

-William Butler Yeats was a leading poet and literary figure of the English-speaking world in the early twentieth century.
-One of his biographers, Richard Ellmann, whose books on Yeats were published more than a decade after World War II, refers to him as “the dominant poet of our time” (Yeats: The Man and the Masks.
-London: Faber and Faber, 1960, 1).
 Yeats was born in Dublin in 1865, but spent his childhood partly in his mother’s home in the wild western district of Sligo in Ireland, and partly in London.
 Yeats’s intellectual and emotional orientation remained Irish, and in adult life he was a leading defender of Irish culture against the dominance of Anglo-Saxon literature and art.
 Some of his poems, for example “Easter 1916,” protest against the injustices of British rule in Ireland.
 Yeats went to great lengths to recover and revitalise the ancient legends and stories of Ireland in modern, accessible forms.

 Yeats and his patroness Lady Gregory < https://www.britannica.com/biography/Augusta-Lady-Gregory> founded an Irish literary movement and a national theatre, the Abbey Theatre in Dublin: https://www.abbeytheatre.ie/about/history/.
 Yeats himself was a prolific playwright.
 His plays, and those by other Irish dramatists, including John Millington Synge and Sean O’Casey, were first performed at the Abbey Theatre in Dublin.
 The Abbey was famous for the turbulent responses which the political plays often provoked from the audience.
 Although Yeats composed poems very slowly, often writing only a few lines in a day, he published fourteen substantial volumes of poetry over the course of his long life.
 They are based on a complex network of personal experiences and political and spiritual ideas and ideals.
 If you would like to explore Yeats’s work further, I recommend A. Norman Jeffares edition, W. B. Yeats: Selected Poetry (London: Macmillan, 1962).

 Yeats died while on holiday in southern France 1939.
-After World War II his remains were disinterred and reburied, as he had requested, in Drumcliff churchyard in county Sligo, near where Yeats had lived as a child, within sight of the beautiful mountain Ben Bulben.
+After World War II his remains were disinterred and reburied, as he had requested, in Drumcliff churchyard in county Sligo, near where he had lived as a child, and within sight of the beautiful mountain Ben Bulben.
 If you tour in Ireland, make sure you visit Yeats’ grave.
 It’s a moving experience.

-A Prayer for My Daughter
+“A Prayer for My Daughter”

 Yeats subscribed to a complex philosophy and spirituality, which was never static, but evolved and changed throughout his life.
 One aspect of his system was a sense of history as progressing through cycles, each of about two thousand years.
 Following the cataclysm of the World War I, Yeats anticipated with dread the end of the Christian era, when he felt that violent and destructive forces would create an anti-civilisation.
 (Let’s hope that this premonition isn’t playing out now, in climate change and the many conflicts and disasters of the twenty-first century.)